MooersLab/latextips/README.md

 I copy the URL of interest to the clipboard.
 Then, at the end of the sentence, I enter *furl* and Control-o.
 I had mapped C-o to the yasnippet command for inserting a snippet; this is equivalent to using tab with a tab trigger.
+I did this to avoid conflicts with the use of TAB for tab completion elsewhere in Emacs.

 Then the code in the snippet appears.
 I paste the URL on the placeholder `http` and then hit tab.